openlegacy/openlegacy-public-ide-demos/sq-server-sp/demo-sql-server-stored-procedures/README.md

 ## Demo Definition

-- Creation of a new SDK Project.
+- Create a new SDK Project.
 - Import **MS SQL Procedure** using **MS SQL Procedure Fetcher**.
 - Develop and run unit tests on the fly.
 - Test the connectivity and data retrieval from the **Microsoft SQL Server**.
-- Creation of an API Project on the top of your SDK Project.
+- Create an API project on the top of your SDK project.

 ## Step 1 – Create a New SDK Project